npr/cdoc-spec-site/client.md

 title: Collection.Doc Documentation
 ---

-# Client SDK Implementation Recommendations
+# Hypermedia Client SDK Implementation

-Following are some suggestions for implementing a capable SDK for a Collection.Doc-driven API.
+Following are some suggestions for implementing a capable SDK for a Collection.Doc-driven Hypermedia API.

 ## UML Diagram of Suggested Implementation